jgwis/rewards-app/README.md

 User Rewards Monthly, Transaction and Reward Tables: The app displays three main tables — one for User Rewards Monthly, - second for Transactions  and other for the rewards summary.

-Sorting and Filtering: The transaction table supports sorting by date and filtering by customer name and product.
+Sorting and Filtering: The transaction table supports sorting by date and filtering by Year and Month.

 Clean and Formatted Code: ESLint and Prettier ensure that the code is clean, consistent, and easy to maintain.